harpreetpb61/Induction-Program/README.md

 The day began with an insightful expert lecture by Dr. Priyadarshini on Universal Human Values in the auditorium, guiding students towards a more conscious and value-based life.

 ### **2. Satya Scholarship**
-After that we were introduced to Satya Scholarship and BUDDY 4 STUDY programme
+After that we were introduced to Satya Scholarship and BUDDY 4 STUDY programme.

+#### _The induction day filled us with motivation, blessings, and pride.
+I am excited to begin my journey at GNDEC and make the most of every opportunity here_

 ## Day 3 ( 04 August 2025 ), Monday